 Along with Tor, I also found JAP (Java Anon Proxy).
 Details about JAP can be found at: http://anon.inf.tu-dresden.de/index_en.html

 I find Tor as technically superior to JAP in terms of keeping anonymity.
 Tor is quite difficult to install, and takes a lot of time to get a good circuit (many times I received a timeout).
 Comparatively JAP is very easy to use.
 Tor recommends the use of Privoxy to avoid DNS leaks.
-Well, this is important in case of true anonymous surfing, but it does not fit scenario I required.
+Well, this is important in case of true anonymous surfing.
 Tor and JAP are free to use.
 JAP may charge some fee once it gets out of research mode.